Open-Attestation/documentation-website/docs/component/open-attestation.md

 ```

 #### Adding data
-You are free to add the data you want in the document.
+You are free to add additional data you want in the document.
 OA only cares about the data it needs to work and doesn't perform extra verification on the additional data you provide.

-Let' add more data into the document:
+Let's add more data into the document:
 ```json
 {
   "issuers": [